Kyle Snyder (wrestler): Career

 In his first three years of high school at Our Lady of Good Counsel High School in Olney, Maryland, Snyder amassed a 179–0 record, won three prep national championships, and only conceded a single takedown.
 Named the national high school wrestler of the year by both Intermat and ASICS, Snyder was also ranked as the #1 pound-for-pound high school wrestler in America by FloWrestling after his junior season.
 He spent his senior year training at the United States Olympic Training Center, competing internationally for Team USA.
 He won a junior world championship in 2013, while becoming the youngest two-time junior world medalist in American history in 2014.

 To begin his collegiate wrestling career, Snyder accepted a scholarship from the Ohio State Buckeyes, helping them to an NCAA team championship as a true freshman by finishing as runner-up to a fifth-year senior, Iowa State's Kyven Gadson, in the national finals.
-A few weeks later, he defeated returning Olympic gold medalist Jake Varner for a chance to represent the U.S. on its 2015 World Team, then became the youngest world champion in American wrestling history by dethroning the reigning world champion.
-Snyder continued his extraordinary run by returning to Ohio State and rallying for an overtime victory over NC State University's Nick Gwiazdowski, the returning back-to-back heavyweight national champion.
-Even giving away more than 30 pounds, Snyder was able to end Gwiazdowski's 88-match win streak and earn his first individual NCAA title as a true sophomore.
+A few weeks later, he defeated returning Olympic gold medalist Jake Varner to represent the U.S. on its 2015 World Team, then became the youngest world champion in American wrestling history by dethroning the reigning world champion.
+Snyder continued his extraordinary run by returning to Ohio State and rallying for an overtime victory over NC State's Nick Gwiazdowski, the returning back-to-back heavyweight national champion.
+Even giving away more than 30 pounds, Snyder ended Gwiazdowski's 88-match win streak and earn his first individual NCAA title as a true sophomore.

-A few months later Snyder would win his historic gold at the 2016 Rio Olympics—capping his unprecedented streak of winning wrestling's three most prestigious championships in succession before his 21st birthday, defeating the man holding each title along the way.
+A few months later, Snyder won his historic gold at the 2016 Rio Olympics, capping his unprecedented streak of winning wrestling's three most prestigious championships in succession before his 21st birthday, defeating the man holding each title along the way.